acl-org/acl-anthology/hugo/content/info/ids.md

 ## Anthology IDs prior to 2020

-Anthology IDs prior to 2020 had a unique 8-character identifier, comprising a letter, a two digit year, and a 4 digit volume and paper ID (e.g., P18-1024).
+Anthology IDs from volumes ingested prior to 2020 had a unique 8-character identifier, comprising a letter, a two digit year, and a 4 digit volume and paper ID (e.g., P18-1024).
 The paper ID decomposes into a volume ID and a paper ID.
 For large or prominent events related to ACL or its sister organizations that recur on a yearly basis, we used a separate lettered prefix (e.g., ACL, which is "P").
 With only two exceptions (see the table below), in such cases, the volume ID is 1 digit and the paper ID is 3 digits.